SpikeMogo/New_WAND/docs/source/snippet.rst

- You can adjust tolerance at this line.
+You can also adjust tolerance at this line.

  .. code-block:: lua